 What's a typical age-related change?
 Making a bad decision once in a while.

 A person with Alzheimer's may start to remove themselves from hobbies, social activities, work projects or sports.
 They may have trouble keeping up with a favorite sports team or remembering how to complete a favorite hobby.
 They may also avoid being social because of the changes they have experienced.

-What's typical?
+What's a typical age-related change?
 Sometimes feeling weary of work, family and social obligations.